Gruesome details about Shad Thyrion’s murder and dismemberment emerge during trial

 According to a criminal complaint filed by prosecutors, Schabusiness picked up Thyrion from her mother’s home around 9.30pm on 21 February 2022.
 A friend of the couple joined them before they headed to an apartment where the three smoked marijuana.

-Schabusiness told police that she and Thyrion also smoked methamphetamine and injected Trazadone.
+Schabusiness told police that she and Thyrion also smoked methamphetamine and injected Trazodone.
 Schabusiness and Thyrion eventually returned to his mother’s home and spent the day there while Ms Pakanich was away.

 The alleged murderer claimed in an interview with police that she and Thyrion used chains to choke one another as foreplay.
 This time, she said, she and Thyrion put metal chains on each other.